emmaguo13/zk-blind/README.md

 ## generate inputs

-generate inputs into `jwt.json`
+to generate inputs into `jwt.json`, replace `signature`, `msg`, and `ethAddress` in `node-ts scripts/gen_inputs.ts`. currently, this file will only generate inputs for OpenAI JWTs, but feel free to add more public keys to support JWTs from different sites.
 ```
-node scripts/generate_input.js
+node-ts scripts/gen_inputs.ts
 ```

 ## circuits

-These circuits check for (1) valid rsa signature, (2) that the message is a JWT, and (3) ownership of a specific email domain.
+These circuits check for (1) valid rsa signature, (2) that the message is a JWT, (3) ownership of a specific email domain, and (4) JWT expiration.

 compile circuits in root project directory.
 ```